 6. Stay at the Pelican Inn, only three miles/five kilometers from Muir Woods

 Pelican Inn is a stones throw from the Pacific Ocean and is home to a hearty little English pub on the bottom level (perfect for after a looong hike through Muir Woods)!

-5. Catch a ride to Muir Woods AND tickets to Alcatraz with Muir Woods Shuttle & Tours “A Day in the Bay Tour”
+5. Catch a ride to Muir Woods AND get tickets to Alcatraz with our “Alcatraz & Famous Tour”

 4. Bike the Golden Gate Bridge & take Marin Transit’s 66F Muir Woods Shuttle from Sausalito Ferry Terminal (SEASONAL: May-October WEEKENDS ONLY)

 It’s $5 for a roundtrip ticket for those 16 and older.
 Kids 15 and younger ride for free.
-You pay at Muir Woods and show receipt to board bus back to Sausalito Ferry Terminal.
+You pay at Muir Woods and show a receipt to board the bus back to the Sausalito Ferry Terminal.

-It’s a beautiful 20-30 minute ferry ride with aboslutely stunning views (depending on Karl the Fog) of the Golden Gate Bridge, Alcatraz and the San Francisco skyline.
+It’s a beautiful 20-30 minute ferry ride with absolutely stunning views (depending on Karl the Fog) of the Golden Gate Bridge, Alcatraz and the San Francisco skyline.
 Once in Sausalito you can catch the seasonal shuttle bus (May-October) from Sausalito to Muir Woods.

 2. Bike the Golden Gate Bridge & Shuttle to Muir Woods with Dylan’s Tours

 Luckily, with our ‘bike the bridge’ tour you can bike the Golden Gate with a Pedego electric bike from Dylan’s Tours — then ditch the bike at a shop in Sausalito before hopping onto a private shuttle to Muir Woods!

 1. Explore San Francisco and Muir Woods on Dylan’s Tours “Famous Tour”

-Okay, so we might be the teensiest bit biased — but our “Famous Tour” is the best way to see all the must-see sights in San Francisco AND have lunch in Sausalito AND explore Muir Woods for over an hour before getting dropped back off in the city.
+Okay, so we might be the teensiest bit biased — but our “Famous Tour” is the best way to get to Muir Woods from San Francisco AND see all the must-see sights in San Francisco AND have lunch in Sausalito AND explore Muir Woods for over an hour before getting dropped back off in the city.

 [Featured photo by Caleb Jones via Unsplash]